 The greater the differentiation of the exported product, the lower its price elasticity.
-Based on this theoretical condition, we first examine the macroeconomic relationship between the invoicing decision made in the leading industrialized economies and the price elasticity of exports (Figure 5).
-It is clear that, for countries other than the United States, the lower the price elasticity of exports (the greater the degree of differentiation), the more likely that the home currency will be chosen for pricing exports.48 Despite the high degree of price elasticity in U.S. exports, an overwhelming percentage of U.S. exports is denominated in home currency; this reflects the special status of the U.S. dollar as the world's vehicle currency.
+Based on this theoretical condition, we first examine the macroeconomic relationship between the invoicing decision made in the leading industrialized economies and the price elasticity of exports (Figure 7).
+It is clear that, for countries other than the US, the lower the price elasticity of exports (the greater the degree of differentiation), the more likely that the home currency will be chosen for pricing exports.48 Despite the high degree of price elasticity in US exports, an overwhelming percentage of US exports are denominated in home currency; this reflects the special status of the US dollar as the